ronhombre/KyberKotlin/README.md

 ## Introduction

-This is a 100% Kotlin Multiplatform implementation of ML-KEM Final.
+This is a 100% Kotlin Multiplatform implementation of ML-KEM Final with super fast optimizations.
 It depends on [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin) and [secure-random](https://github.com/KotlinCrypto/secure-random) Kotlin libraries in order to implement SHA3, SHAKE, and
 Secure Random within the library.